From April 20 applicants for citizenship must have been a permanent resident for four years – up from one year currently. (Photo: Mark Mitchell)

 Last year a new “Pathway to Citizenship” was created for Kiwis in Australia, which Turnbull and then-Prime Minister John Key trumpeted as a sign of the close bond between the two countries.

-The pathway allowed New Zealanders who arrived in Australia between 2001 and early 2016 and who had earned more than A$53,000 ($56,700) a year for five consecutive years to apply for permanent residence from July 1, 2017.
+The pathway allowed New Zealanders who arrived in Australia between 2001 and early 2016 and who had earned at least A$53,900 ($56,700) a year for five consecutive years to apply for permanent residence from July 1, 2017.